cesanta/mongoose/docs/README.md

 Create HTTP listener.

 Parameters:
-- `mgr` - event manager to use
+- `mgr` - an event manager
-- `url` - specifies local IP address and port to listen on, e.g. `http://0.0.0.0:8000`
+- `url` - a URL, specifies local IP address and port to listen on, e.g. `http://0.0.0.0:8000`
 - `fn` - an event handler function
 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an event handler is called.
 This pointer is also stored in a connection